Null reduction and dynamical realization of Carrollian conformal symmetries: Introduction

 The investigation of symmetries of any physical theory play a crucial role in understanding the structure of that theory both at the kinematic as well as the dynamical level.
 In particular, study of symmetry aspects of a non-Lorentzian theory plays an important role as it provides a robust understanding of new physics which arises at both the Galilean and Carrollian limits.
 Mostly, this study is done at the kinematic level by making use of the In\"on\"u-Wigner contraction of the symmetry group associated to the parent theory \cite{Inonu:1953sp,Wigner:1939cj}.
 In this procedure, the number of generators remain the same.
 For instance, if we consider a conformally invariant parent theory, then one can obtain the following Carrollian conformal algebra from the In\"on\"u-Wigner contraction \cite{Chen:2023pqf} \begin{widetext}

 where $P^{\mu}$ are the generators of momenta, $M^{i0}$ are boost generators, $M^{ij}$ are the generators of rotation, $D$ is dilatation generator and $K^{\mu}$ are the generators for special conformal transformations.
 In the above, $X=P,K,M$. \end{widetext} On the other hand, the light-cone formalism for quantum field theories (QFTs) provides a subtle systematic mechanism for the analysis of the symmetry properties at the dynamical level \cite{Dirac:1949cp,Brodsky:1997de,Heinzl:2000ht}.
 This is done by exploiting the relationship existing between the light-cone momenta and the energy-momentum stress tensor components \cite{Hagen:1972pd,Son:2008ye}.
 Furthermore, reduction of a null direction in the light-cone framework and taking appropriate limits reveal the underlying non-Lorentzian features of a QFT.
+For instance, in \cite{Julia:1994bs}, the null reduction of Einstein's theory was shown for the first time and the associated Galilean structures were explored.
 This in turn means that the light-cone formulation on one hand produces the non-Lorentzian versions (Galilean/Carrollian limits) of the parent theory and on the other hand it also enables one to compute the dynamical forms of the symmetry generators in terms of the fields.
 In this work, we shall make use of the light-cone formalism to yield a Carrollian structure \cite{SenGupta:1966qer,Duval:2014uoa,Banerjee:2024jub} of a conformally invariant QFT \cite{Bagchi:2019xfx} by using the null-reduction procedure.
+In this context we would like to mention that the conformal Carroll group from the perspective of Bargmann space was discussed in \cite{Duval:2014lpa}.
 We shall also find the correct definitions of the symmetry generators in the light-cone (and their dynamical forms) which lead us to the Carroll conformal algebraic relations given in eq.\eqref{CCFT}.
 The importance of our work lies in the fact that the entire analysis will be carried out from a dynamical point of view.
 The starting point of the analysis will be a dynamical Lorentz invariant action.
 Such an approach has not been taken earlier to investigate Carrollian symmetries.
 Some of the interesting previous studies related to Carrollian conformal symmetries can be found in \cite{Henneaux:2021yzg,Baiguera:2022lsw,Nguyen:2023vfz,Adami:2023wbe,Chen:2023pqf,Nguyen:2023miw,Bagchi:2024epw,Majumdar:2024rxg,Majumdar:2025juk,Nguyen:2025sqk}.